aminrimdans/Naveena_Daniel_Data606/Proposal.md

 **What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?**

-- Recalling firm name  	-	      object
+- Recalling firm name  	-	      categorical
-- Product Type          -                object
+- Product Type          -                categorical
-- Recalling Firm Country     -           object
+- Recalling Firm Country     -           categorical
-- Reason for Recall      -             object
+- Reason for Recall      -             text
-- Product Description    -              object
+- Product Description    -              text
-- Event Classification   -             object
+- Event Classification   -             categorical

-- Target variable is Event Classification (Object) which classifies the recalls into classes of severity (Class I, Class II, Class III)
+- Target variable is Event Classification (categorical) which classifies the recalls into classes of severity (Class I, Class II, Class III)

 To reiterate: